286897655/trace-out/README.md

 Default value is determined automatically.

-The name is an abbreviation of 'dump'.
+The name is an abbreviation of 'memory'.

 Code:
 ```C++